Skip to: What Is Alpha?

 Who is ALPHA for?

-Alpha is for anyone.
 People attend from all backgrounds, religions, and viewpoints.
 Participants come to investigate questions about the existence of God, the purpose of life, the afterlife, the claims of Jesus.
-Some people want to get beyond religion and find a relationship with God that really changes
+Some people want to get beyond religion and find a relationship with God that really changes a life.
+Others come for the close, long-lasting friendships that are built during the Alpha course.
+Many guests have never been to church, others may have attended church occasionally but feel they have never really understood the basics of the Christian faith or simply aren't able to articulate why they believe what they believe.

 How much will ALPHA cost?